NEWS

 2026-01-04

-Solutions for High - Efficiency Powder Transfer Equipment: Challenges, Technologies, and Selection Guides In industrial production, powder transfer is a key process for safely and efficiently transferring powder or granular materials from one location to another.
+In industrial production, powder transfer is a key process for safely and efficiently transferring powder or granular materials from one location to another.
 It is widely used in industries such as chemicals, pharmaceuticals, food, agriculture, and new energy.
 However, this process faces core challenges such as dust control, material flowability, and equipment sealing.
 This article will conduct an in - depth analysis of common problems, key technologies, and selection strategies in powder transfer, providing practical references for the industry.
 Core Challenges in Powder Transfer 1.
 Dust Control: Powder is prone to generating dust during transfer.
 This not only pollutes the environment and threatens the health of personnel but also may pose an explosion risk (especially when dealing with flammable powders).
 2. Differences in Material Flowability: The characteristics of different powders, such as particle size, humidity, and adhesion, vary significantly, directly affecting the transfer efficiency.
 For example, high - humidity materials are prone to caking, and ultra - fine powders tend to adhere to the pipe walls.
-3. Sealing Requirements: To prevent dust leakage ...
+3. Sealing Requirements: To prevent dust leakage or cross - contamination, equipment needs to have high - level sealing, which places higher requirements on the des...

 2025-12-31